Unofficial Website for Historical Artifacts from the Palace Hotel.

 Left: Paper and pencil holder compliments of the Palace Hotel.
 The pencil is wooden and there are no more paper pieces left inside.
 Halsey E. Manwaring, Manager. c1920s.

 Right: Small 5" silver PH tray.
 Reed & Barton.
-Dated to the 1930s or 1940s.
-Has the PH logo stamped off center on the front and the plain script that appears on many pieces from these two decades.
-I have a 2nd with the logo in the center.
+Dated to the 1920s.
+Has the PH logo stamped on the front and the plain script that appears on many pieces from these two decades.
+I have a 2nd with the logo off-center.

 Palace Hotel silver teapot with PH crest and wooden handle.
 Made by Reed & Barton, with no dating symbol on the bottom means this is pre-1928.
 There is a 10 stamped into it, and it closely matches the 1909 silver pattern.
 I have also seen the same teapot but instead of the PH crest it has the script "Palace Hotel" like the piece below.

-One of the most widely used patterns in the Palace Hotel was that of the green banded china.
+The second most widely used pattern in the Palace Hotel was that of this green banded china.
 Pieces had a simple green band filled in with a lighter bluish-green color and had a hunter green version of the logo.
-All of the pieces I have are dated from the 1920s and can be seen in photographs up into the 1940s.
-One demi cup I have (while it has the date cut off), appears to be dated 1917 - which would make it the earliest appearance of this pattern.
-I currently have 2 demi cups & saucers, coffee creamer, small 5.5" dish, 9 3/4" platter, small scalloped dish, vegetable dish, coffee cup, butter pat, two 9" dinner plates (not shown), and a cereal bowl.
+All of the pieces I have are dated from between 1917 and 1925 and can be seen in photographs up into the 1940s.
+I currently have 4 demi cups & saucers, coffee creamer, butter pat, three dinner plates, three 5.5" dishes, vegetable dish, 11.5" platter, 9 3/4" platter, small scalloped dish, cereal bowl, and coffee cup.

 Beautiful sepia Palace Hotel brochure from the mid-1930s under A.H.
 Price.
 The favorite brochure of mine in the collection.
 I took this to the hotel in 2022 and photographed it several times in the Garden Court.

-Below left to right: Cobalt blue Wheelock souvenir plate, pitcher, top hat toothpick holder, and single flower vase purchased at the original hotel.
+Below left to right: Cobalt blue Wheelock souvenir plate, pitcher, top hat toothpick holder, and single flower vase, and miniature cup and saucer purchased at the original hotel.
 With gold trim, backmarked "Wheelock, Dresden, Germany."
-The last piece is a white dish with a faded gold band, backmarked, "Made in Germany for Chas.
-Brown & Son, San Francisco, Cal.
+These were all likely sold in the barber shop or lobby as souvenirs to guests.
+You can see the new Market Street entrance added here, which dates them 1890 - 1906.

 Small Gorham & Co. silver tea strainer.
 Fits inside a demitasse cup, stamped with a sword, the Gorham marking for the year 1917.